code2model/Diabetes-Prediction-Using-Machine-Learning/README.md

 ## 🧠 About the Project

-Diabetes is one of the most prevalent chronic diseases worldwide, and early detection significantly improves patient outcomes.
-This project builds a **binary classification model** to predict whether a patient is likely to have diabetes based on diagnostic measurements, and wraps it in an interactive **Flask web application** so anyone can get a prediction by entering their health values.
+Diabetes is one of the most common chronic diseases across the world, and identifying it early can greatly improve health outcomes.
+This project develops a **binary classification model** to estimate whether a patient is likely to have diabetes using diagnostic measurements, and then integrates that model into an interactive **Flask web application** where users can enter their health values and receive a prediction.

-**What this project covers:**
+**What this project includes:**
-- Exploratory data analysis (EDA) and data preprocessing
+- Exploratory data analysis (EDA) and preprocessing
-- Feature engineering and handling class imbalance
+- Feature engineering and class imbalance handling
-- Training and comparing multiple ML classifiers
+- Training and comparing multiple machine learning classifiers
-- Serializing the best model with `pickle`
+- Saving the best model using `pickle`
-- Building and deploying a Flask web app with a clean UI
+- Creating and deploying a Flask app with a simple UI

 ---